Ethical & Responsible Tourism in Gambia

-country is eager to avoid the errors of other, older holiday
+country is eager to avoid the errors of other, older holiday resorts

-whose aims & objectives are to either secure equitable treatment
+aims & objectives are to either secure equitable treatment

 not only for those engaged in tourism but are also concerned about

-the impacts on local society in general &
+the impacts on local society in general & the environment.